sbmthakur/define/README.md

 # define

 Fetch a word's meaning and usage through Oxford Dictionaries API.
+Once fetched, the word data is stored in redis and future queries for the same word are served through redis.

 ## Getting Started